onzfonz/comp227/src/content/1/en/part1a.md

 There can be an arbitrary number of props and their values can be "hard-coded" strings or the results of JavaScript expressions.
 If the value of the prop is achieved using JavaScript it must be wrapped with curly braces.

-Let's modify the code so that the component <i>Hello</i> uses two props:
+Let's modify the code so that the component `Hello` uses two props:

 ```js
 const Hello = (props) => {